swift-on-server/site/contents/blog/authors/tibor-bodecs/index.md

 ---
 title: "Tibor Bödecs"
-description: "Tibor is the author of 'The Practical Server-Side Swift' book and also writes on theswiftdev.com, he is the co-founder of Binary Birds Kft.
-Tibor provides Server-Side Swift development and consulting."
+description: "Tibor is the author of Practical Server-Side Swift, writes on theswiftdev.com, and is the co-founder and CEO of Binary Birds Kft.
+He is also a member of the Swift Server Workgroup."
 image: "./assets/tibor-bodecs.jpeg"
 companyName: "Binary Birds Kft."
 companyUrl: "https://binarybirds.com/"